Summary

 }

-_load_valid_sensors() method caches active sensor IDs in memory and refreshes every 5 minutes.
-This prevents a database round-trip for every incoming message while catching new sensor registrations within a reasonable window.
+_load_valid_sensors() method caches active sensor IDs in memory and refreshes every five minutes.
+This avoids a database round-trip for every incoming message while ensuring new sensor registrations are detected within a reasonable interval.

 Handling Late-Arriving and Out-of-Order Data

-In real-world deployments, data does not always arrive in order.
-Network delays, edge device buffering, and batch uploads from remote sites all produce out-of-order events.
-TimescaleDB handles this gracefully — inserts are not required to be in time order.
-However, if you are using continuous aggregates or materialized views, you need to configure a refresh policy that covers the maximum expected delay:
+In real-world deployments, data do not always arrive in order.
+Network delays, edge-device buffering, and batch uploads from remote sites all produce out-of-order events.
+TimescaleDB handles this situation gracefully: inserts are not required to be in time order.
+If continuous aggregates or materialised views are used, however, a refresh policy must be configured that covers the maximum expected delay:

 -- Continuous aggregate that tolerates late data (up to 1 hour)